 Many cleantech enthusiasts, for example, own Tesla stock.
 The shares are highly volatile, rising and falling depending whether investors are focused on dramatic growth prospects (semi trucks; the Model 3) or equally-dramatic business metrics (eye-watering losses; breathtaking executive turnover).
-As of early January, those who bought five years ago have seen their shares rise tenfold, though this included a five-week stretch in late 2015 / early 2016 when shares tumbled almost 40%.
-(1)

 While most cleantech stocks are less volatile and some people seem to have a knack for stock-picking, many other investors prefer the basket approach with their savings.